Tuesday, April 26, 2016

 Flying fox about to land on the opposite side of the river.

-In our ride, we had a couple from Canada and two young men from Dubai.
+In our ride, we met a couple from Canada and two young men from Dubai.

 We visited two other locations where jet boat rides are available.
 Huka Falls Jet Boat Ride in Taupo, North Island and Shotover Jet Boat Ride in Shotover Canyon, Arthur Point in Queenstown.